GGLAB-KU/metric-based-in-context-learning/README.md

 # Metric-Based In-Context Learning: A Case Study in Text Simplification

-This is code for the implementation of the paper "Metric-Based In-Context Learning: A Case Study in Text Simplification."
-(INLG 2023)
+This is code for the implementation of the paper ["Metric-Based In-Context Learning: A Case Study in Text Simplification."](https://arxiv.org/abs/2307.14632) (Will be published at INLG 2023 proceedings)

 ## Code